eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 ***Property: authorization.abox.accessConditions.graph***

 Use this property to set the graph containing the access conditions model.
-**Note:** If you change this property, you also need to change the corresponding shape definitions for access conditions (more precisely, the UI SPARQL queries).
+**Note:** If you change this property, you also need to change the corresponding shape definitions for access conditions (i.e., the UI SPARQL queries).

 | Category | Value |